 Tea is an indigenous plant throughout the forests of Southeast Asia.
 Tea’s origins lie in an indefinite area to the Southeast of the Tibetan plateau, including Szechuan, Yunnan, Burma, Siam, and Northern India.
 From these original locations, tea has spread throughout the world and today is cultivated in areas as diverse as Washington state on the West coast of the U.S and Guatemala in Central America.
 The small-leafed China plant remains fairly true-bred and has avoided much of the crossbreeding in agriculture.
 China is the birthplace of tea, and there is vast diversity in leaf style and grade here.
 Some famous provinces for tea production are: Anhui, Fujian, Yunnan, Zhejiang.
 The incredible diversity here is worth exploring.

-Light of Day Organics presently has over 400 tea plants of whose Certified Organic and Demeter Biodynamic leaves contribute to our delicious white tea blends.
+Light of Day Organics presently has over 600 tea plants of whose Certified Organic and Demeter Biodynamic leaves contribute to our delicious White, Green and Oolong tea blends.